 6.7.
 In the Select a role drop-down menu, select Storage Object Viewer, and click Add.

-This will give pull (read-only) permissions to Terra users who are in the group.
+This will give pull (read-only) permissions to Terra users in the group.

 Step 7.
 Use the image in a workflow or interactive analysis

-You can use a custom Docker image when setting up the VM that runs an analysis in Terra.
+You can use a custom Docker image when setting up the virtual machine (VM) that runs an analysis in Terra.

 The path to your image in GCR is